Teoscar Hernández Player Props: Mariners vs. Athletics

 Athletics Pitching Rankings

-- The Athletics' 7.72 team ERA ranks last among all MLB pitching staffs.
+- The Athletics have a 7.53 team ERA that ranks last among all league pitching staffs.

-- Athletics pitchers combine to give up 50 total home runs at a rate of 1.7 per game (most in baseball).
+- The Athletics surrender the most home runs in baseball (51 total, 1.7 per game).

-- Miller (0-1) takes the mound for the Athletics to make his third start this season.
+- The Athletics are sending Sears (0-2) to the mound for his sixth start of the season.
+He is 0-2 with a 6.23 ERA and 27 strikeouts in 26 2/3 innings pitched.

-- The right-hander last pitched on Wednesday against the Los Angeles Angels, when he threw four innings, allowing four earned runs while giving up five hits.
+- His most recent appearance was on Thursday against the Los Angeles Angels, when the lefty went 4 1/3 innings, surrendering six earned runs while allowing six hits.

+- In five games this season, the 27-year-old has put up an ERA of 6.23, with 9.3 strikeouts per nine innings.
+Opponents are hitting .263 against him.

 © 2023 Data Skrive.
 All rights reserved.